 For more inspiration...

-Walking and hiking are popular among the Brecon Beacons, and there are many more excellent routes criss-crossing the region.
+Walking and hiking are popular among the Brecon Beacons, and there are many more excellent routes crisscrossing the region.
 Take a look at our blog posts detailing a range of excellent waterfall walks throughout the Brecon Beacons, and a selection of other popular routes for the Brecon Beacons mountains.
 If you're planning to mix up your break with some other activities and days out in the area, head over to our complete guide to the Brecon Beacons.
 If you'd rather a guided walk then Dragon Trails offer guided walking tours in the Brecon Beacons.

 If you are ready to go explore the mountains, the best Brecon Beacons walks, and take in breathtaking views, browse through our collection of Brecon Beacons cottages scattered across this national park and find the perfect walkers’ bolthole for you.